Bereavement benefits

 If you are on a means-tested benefit and are responsible for arranging a funeral, you may be able to claim a Funeral Expenses Payment to help with the costs.
 The payment is not a fixed grant – the amount depends on what the estate can contribute and what other resources are available – and it will not usually cover the full cost of the funeral.

-To be eligible, you or your partner must be receiving one of the qualifying benefits: Universal Credit, Income Support, Pension Credit, Housing Benefit, income-based Jobseeker's Allowance, or income-related Employment and Support Allowance.
+To be eligible, you or your partner must be receiving one of the qualifying means-tested benefits at the time of the funeral: Universal Credit, Pension Credit, Housing Benefit, income-related Employment and Support Allowance, or a Support for Mortgage Interest loan.
+If you have applied for a qualifying benefit and are awaiting a decision, you can still submit a claim.
 You must also be the closest responsible person – a partner, parent, or close friend if no closer relative exists.
+Per gov.uk eligibility rules.

 The table below sets out what the payment does and does not help with.
-Figures are as of 2025–26, per gov.uk (last verified 16 May 2026).
-You must claim within six months of the funeral.
+Figures are as of 2025–26, per gov.uk (last verified 23 May 2026).
+You must claim within six months of the funeral using form SF200 (available to download from gov.uk) or by phoning the Bereavement Service on 0800 151 2012.

 | What it covers | What it does not cover |